 Additive noise interference: Additive noise interference is produced due to internal solid-state devices and resistors etc., used to implement a communication system.

-Multipath distortion: The multipath distortion occurs mostly in wireless communication channels.
+Multipath distortion: Multipath distortion occurs mostly in wireless communication channels.
 In fact, the signals coming from different paths tend to interfere with each other.